tompaana/azure-secure-networking-for-devs/exercises/3-bastion.md

 ## Virtual machine

 1. Create [network security group (NSG)](https://learn.microsoft.com/azure/virtual-network/network-security-groups-overview) in the **shared location**.
-1. Add rule to the NSG to deny all inbound traffic except from the IP range of the Azure Bastion subnet.
 1. Create a Windows desktop virtual machine, in the **shared location**, with no public IP or public inbound ports.
 Assign the network security group to the virtual machine.

 > Naming recommendations: